i05nagai/memorandum/language/english.md

     * A malignant disease or growth is likely to get worse and lead to death:
 * expanged
     * to rub off or remove information from a piece of writing
+* roll with the X's
+    * trip with ecstasy
+* vigorish/vig
+    * n
+    * an excessive rate of interest on a loan, typically one from an illegal moneylender.
+    * he charges a heavy vig
+* diss/dis
+    * v, n
+    * he can't tolerate any kind of diss
+    * speak disrespectfully to or criticize.
+* reach out sb
+    * to try to communicate with a person or a group of people, usually in order to help or involve them:
+    * to offer help and support to someone:
+* cuss sb out
+    * he cusses him out
+    * to shout offensive words at someone because you are annoyed with them.
+* dead bolt
+    * a bolt engaged by turning a knob or key, rather than by spring action.
+* rat out
+    * To reveal incriminating or embarrassing information about (someone), especially to a person in authority:
+* incliminate
+    * make (someone) appear guilty of a crime or wrongdoing.
+    * to make someone seem guilty, especially of a crime:
+* self-inclimination
+* willy nilly
+    * adv
+    * whether one likes it or not
+    * without direction or planning; haphazardly.
+* hobgoblin
+    * (in mythology and fairy stories) a mischievous imp or sprite.
+    * A foolish consistency is the hobgoblin of little minds
+* compulsive
+* irresistible
+    * impossible to refuse, oppose, or avoid because it is too pleasant, attractive, or strong:
+* bend the law
+* grumpy
+    * easily annoyed and complaining:
+* knucle cracking
+    * constatn knucle cracking
+* overpronounce
+    * he overpronounces every word
+* well up
+* plunk
+* deja vu
+* agitate
+* It takes two to tango
+    * said when you want to emphasize that both people involved in a difficult situation must accept the blame, or that an activity needs two people who are willing to take part for it to happen:
+* vox pop
+    * voxpop
+* snort
+* anus
+* remember back
+    * remember back in college
+* cupping
+    * a therapy in which heated glass cups are applied to the skin along the meridians of the body, creating suction and believed to stimulate the flow of energy.
+    * cupping therapy
+* Q-tip
+    * cotton swabs
+* ear canal
+* earwax
+* eardrum
+* astutely
+    * accurately assessing situations or people; perceptively
+    * able to understand a situation quickly and see how to take advantage of i
+* beard
+    * a growth of hair on the chin and lower cheeks of a man's face.
+    * a person who carries out a transaction, typically a bet, for someone else in order to conceal the other's identity.
+* sham
+    * the marriage is a sham
+* purport
+    * appear to be or do something, especially falsely.
+* pillow sham
+* club
+    *
+* walk away
+    * to stop being involved in a situation because it is difficult to deal with or does not give you any advantages:
+    * to escape an accident without being badly hurt:
+* polygraph
+    * take the polygraph
+    * a lie-detector test carried out with a polygraph.
+* vent
+    * n, v
+    * an opening that allows air, smoke, or gas to escape or enter an enclosed space:
+* icky
+    * adj
+    * unpleasantly sticky.
+* head rush
+    * headrush
+    * A sudden feeling of euphoria, especially as a result of taking drugs.
+A sudden feeling of dizziness; orthostatic hypotension.
+* euphoria
+    * a feeling or state of intense excitement and happiness
+* rewind
+    * (with reference to a film or tape) wind or be wound back to the beginning.
+* know the score
+    * to know all the important facts in a situation, especially the unpleasant ones
+* black widow
+    * a highly venomous American spider which has a black body with red markings.
+* courtesy
+    * the showing of politeness in one's attitude and behaviour towards others.
+* advent
+    * the arrival of a notable person or thing.
+    * the fact of an event happening, an invention being made, or a person arriving:
+    * Life was transformed by the advent of the steam engine.
+    * the advent of television
+* bicentenary
+    * bicentennial
+    * the two-hundredth anniversary of a significant event.
+    * relating to a two-hundredth anniversary.
+* lapsed catholic
+    * A lapsed Catholic is a baptized Catholic who is non-practicing.
+Such a person may still identify as a Catholic and remains a Catholic according to canon law.
+* baptize
+* under the weather
+    * express that they're feeling ill or unwell
+    * I'm feeling a bit under the weather - I think I'm getting a cold.
+* sneeze
+* creature of habit
+    * a person who follows an unvarying routine.
+* man's best friends
+    * dog?
+* bad girl
+* plosive
+* in slow motion

 Subjanctive mood

 * [Subjunctive Mood](http://englishplus.com/grammar/00000031.htm)

 [数・単位の英語　ちょんまげ英語塾](http://mage8.com/tango/tango21.html)